 Loss Draft Inspection Fees: What’s Going On?

-In these instances, the banks will hold on to the homeowner’s insurance “loss draft” check until after the homeowner has an inspection performed to confirm repairs are actually being performed.
+In these instances, the banks will hold on to the homeowner’s insurance check – known as a loss draft check – until after an inspection is performed to confirm that repairs are actually being made.

 It is believed that some banks are making homeowners unknowingly pay for these inspections rather than cover the cost themselves.